sugeyth02/sugeyth02/README.md

-# Hi, I'm Diana Umana :astronaut:
+# Hi, I'm Diana :astronaut:

 I'm a passionate Full Stack web developer with expertise in building interactive and responsive web applications.
 Welcome to my GitHub profile!
 Feel free to explore my repositories and projects.